Oyl-Wallet/alkanes-contract-indexer/README.md

   - Extract desired output amounts from `inputs[1]` and/or `inputs[2]` (hex) when present.
   - Find the next `return` with the same `vout`, preferring one that returns the opposite token and whose amount matches `inputs[1]`/`inputs[2]`.
   - Compute totals for token0/token1 on invoke/return and infer sell/buy direction; persist only when both amounts > 0.
-- Persist into `PoolSwap` with a single batch write (also chunked under param limits).
+- Persist into `PoolSwap` with a single batch write (also chunked under param limits). `sellerAddress` is resolved by reading `pointer_destination.address` from the matched protostone's decoded object for the transaction's `vout`.

 Notes on ID/value normalization:
 - Token IDs and values in trace JSON may appear as u128 `{hi,lo}` objects, hex strings (e.g., `"0x2"`), decimal strings, or numbers.
 - The decoder normalizes all of these to u128 before comparison or summation.

 Notes:
-- `sellerAddress` is currently left NULL.
+- `sellerAddress` is derived from `DecodedProtostone.pointer_destination.address` by matching the `vout` of the swap's `invoke` event.
 - Requires `Pool` table to be populated with the pools referenced by trace events.

 ### Metashrew height off-by-one